SOwOphie/wsedit/README.md

   Start the editor in read-only mode, or toggle it via keybind.

 * __Protects you data__: Special routines are in place to ensure your work doesn't just vanish, should the editor crash.
-I sure wish this wasn't something to be proud of.
+I sure wish having this wasn't something to be proud of.

 ## Platforms / Installation